AnvilMicrosystems/AnvilTrader/README.md

 # Frequently Asked Questions
 ### Is it free?
 Yes.
 Though I would appreciate any feedback to help me decide whether or not to continue working.
 See contact options below.
-### Windows Defender says I shouldn't run it...?
+### I'm getting security warnings.
+Is it safe?
-I'm starting simple and the installer is an unsigned binary without any reputation yet, so Windows makes it difficult to install.
-If you don't want to click 'Run anyway' that is understandable.
-If this project takes off then I'll get a cert to make Windows feel better about it.
+I'm starting simple and the installer is an unsigned binary without any reputation yet, so your browser and Windows make it difficult to install.
+* Make sure you successfully download the file.
+Chrome is fine, but in Edge you need to click '...' and then click *Keep* and *Keep anyway.*
+* When you see the *Windows protected your PC* dialog, click *More info* then *Run anyway*.

+I'm not happy about this experience and am looking at getting the binaries signed to make this go away.
 ### It's asking for an API key.
 How do I create one?
 Kalshi requires 3rd-party apps to authenticate with an API key.
 Creating one is simple.
 [Here's a guide.](./docs/apikeyhowto.md)
 ### Why is PnL so slow the first time?